Hefei University of Technology

-The Hefei University of Technology (HFUT; 合肥工业大学) is a national public university in Hefei, Anhui, China.
-The university is part of China's Double First Class University Plan and the former Project 211.
+The Hefei University of Technology (HFUT; 合肥工业大学) is a public university in Hefei, Anhui, China.
+It is affiliated with the Ministry of Education, and co-funded with the Anhui Provincial People's Government, the Ministry of Industry and Information Technology, and SASTIND.
+The university is part of the Double First-Class Construction and Project 211.

+At present, HFUT enrolls 29,480 undergraduate students and 11,800 graduate students.

-HFUT has four campuses, namely, Tunxilu, Lu’anlu, Feicuihu and Xuancheng, covering an area of about 3,417,390 m².
+HFUT has four campuses, namely, Tunxilu, Lu’anlu, Feicuihu and Xuancheng, covering an area of about 3,417,390 m2.
 The first three campuses are all located in Hefei, the provincial capital of Anhui, and the fourth in Xuancheng, a city about 194 kilometers away from Hefei.